-Nothing can replace your veterinarian's advice.
-However, there are times when you want to do your own research.
+When it comes to your pet's health, nothing can replace your veterinarian's advice.
+However, there are times when you want to do your research.
 It's important to be informed so you can be an advocate for your dog and help keep your dog healthy.
-You have a medical question, so naturally you search online.
+If you find that you have a veterinary medical question, it's natural that you want to search online.
+After all, it's what people often do when they have a question about any topic.
+However, it's important to remember that not all the information you find online is accurate, no matter how believable it sounds.

 There is a lot of veterinary information on the web.
-Some of that information is reliable, helpful and true.
-Unfortunately, there is also some bad veterinary advice out there.
-Some of the most dangerous articles have some facts and some myths, which is misleading to readers.
+Some of that information is reliable, helpful, and true.
+Unfortunately, there is also some inaccurate or downright bad veterinary advice out there.
+Some of the most dangerous articles contain part facts and part myth, which can be misleading to readers.
 Many articles are simply based upon the author's opinion with little regard for scientific facts.

 When searching online for vet advice, take everything with a healthy dose of skepticism.
 Even articles written by experienced veterinary professionals can be taken out of context.
-However, if an article has no information about the author, how can you know if any of it is based upon facts, education, and experience?
+However, if an article has no information about the author, then there is no real way to know if the information is based upon facts, education, and experience.
 It's better to look for a source you can trust.
-When reading vet articles online, ask yourself these questions:
+When reading vet articles online, ask yourself some questions.

 - Does the author have veterinary experience and training?
 If not, has the article been reviewed and approved by a veterinary professional?
 If neither of these is true, then you might want to skip that one.